Rajib2001/Rajib2001/README.md

 ## 🎓 Education

-I hold a B.Tech degree in [Your Major] from [Your University], where I gained a strong foundation in computer science principles and practical skills in software development.
+I hold a B.Tech degree  in Jalpaiguri Government Engineering College., where I gained a strong foundation in computer science principles and practical skills in software development.

 ## 🚀 Projects